zj335841911/nt_chandao/ibizpms-docs/src/main/doc/v1/module/ibiz/ProjectStats.md

 LEFT JOIN (select t1.project,count(1) as pauseTaskcnt from zt_task t1 where t1.`status` = 'pause' and t1.deleted = '0' GROUP BY t1.project) t5 on t1.id = t5.project
 LEFT JOIN (select t1.project,count(1) as waitTaskcnt from zt_task t1 where t1.`status` = 'wait' and t1.deleted = '0' GROUP BY t1.project) t6 on t1.id = t6.project
 LEFT JOIN (select t1.project,count(1) as doingTaskcnt from zt_task t1 where t1.`status` = 'doing' and t1.deleted = '0' GROUP BY t1.project) t7 on t1.id = t7.project
-LEFT JOIN (select t1.project,count(1) as taskcnt from zt_task t1 where t1.deleted = '0' GROUP BY t1.project) t8 on t8.project = t1.id
 ```
 ### 数据查询-任务工时消耗剩余查询（TaskTime）
 #### 说明